 A knife or blade is an invaluable tool for fishing as it allows you to actually prepare eat what you’ve caught.
 You might have one in your bug out bag, but it’s worth having a spare in your fishing kit, just in case.

-How to make your own Emergency fishing kit
+How to make your own Survival fishing kit

 Now that you know what should be included in your survival fishing kit, let’s talk about how you could make your own.
 Once you understand the essentials of a micro fishing kit, it’s just about piecing it all together.